oats-center/pea-pod/Step-6 (Optional) System Metrics/Step-6 Instructions.md

     sudo mkdir /opt/node-exporter

-2. Next, change into our newly-created directory.
+2. Next, change into our newly created directory.

 Changing to the directory will ensure that the archives we are about to download will be in the correct place.